 What features should you look for in a robot vacuum?

-Before you can full understand which is the best robot vacuum for you and the one you should buy, it's important that you understall all of the features that help set them apart.
-We've broken down a bunch of the most important things to look for in your decision process, and why you need to care about it.
+Before you can fully understand which is the best robot vacuum for you and the one you should buy, you must understand all of the features that help set them apart.
+We've broken down a bunch of the most important things to look for in your decision process and why you need to care about it.

 Another essential part of cleaning with a robot vacuum is its ability to get into corners.
-Most robot vacuums are round thanks to the original ones being round.
-It's a traditional that has stuck, but if you think about it it's not the most practical shape for cleaning square houses.
-Most robot vacuums these days have a variety of brushes and other cleaning tools, though, with at least some designed to sweep up along edges and corners.
+Most robot vacuums are round, thanks to the original ones being round.
+It's a tradition that has stuck, but it's not the most practical shape for cleaning square houses if you think about it.
+These days, most robot vacuums have various brushes and other cleaning tools, though, with at least some designed to sweep up along edges and corners.
 Keep an eye out for this when evaluating your next purchase because you don't want dirt piling up in places your vacuum can't reach.

 If I wanted to run around looking for a stuck robot, I'd just not buy one and do the cleaning myself.
-I need a robot vacuum that has the right kind of sensors and the smarts to be able to detect its surroundings and adapt accordingly.
+I need a robot vacuum with the right sensors and smarts to detect its surroundings and adapt accordingly.
 Depending on where you plan to use your robot vacuum, you want one that uses sensors to avoid drops like falling down the stairs.

-Mapping is also extremely important to a robot's ability to navigate.
-Usually advanced mapping causes a bump in the price for robot vacuums, but there's something to be said about the robot's ability to see an entire room and plan the most efficient cleaning route.
+Mapping is also essential to a robot's ability to navigate.
+Usually, advanced mapping causes a bump in the price for robot vacuums, but there's something to be said about the robot's ability to see an entire room and plan the most efficient cleaning route.
 They usually use a combination of lasers and cameras to map your home, and those are sensors that are different from the ones used for navigation, which is why it usually costs more.

-One thing I personally prefer are the robot vacuums with virtual no-go zones, places you can block the robot from going into.
+I prefer robot vacuums with virtual no-go zones, places you can block the robot from cleaning.
 Some robots come with physical borders you can place down, but that means having some unsightly strip somewhere in your house.
 Virtual no-go zones usually mean the robot has very advanced mapping techniques, too, including creating its own floor plans that you can manipulate.

-The other thing to keep in mind when it comes to size is that the larger the vacuum is, the more room it has for things like a decent-sized dustbin.
-The dustbin is the most manual part of the robot vacuum really.
-Unless you're getting a super advanced product like the iRobot Roomba i7+ you're not going to get a robot vacuum capable of dealing with its own garbage.
+The other thing to remember when it comes to size is that the larger the vacuum is, the more room it has for things like a decent-sized dustbin.
+The dustbin is the most manual part of the robot vacuum.
+Unless you're getting a super-advanced product like the iRobot Roomba i7+, you're not going to get a robot vacuum capable of dealing with its own garbage.
 The larger the dustbin, though, the longer it takes until you have to empty it again.
 Find the right balance between size and functionality that works best for you.

 How to choose the best robot vacuum

-It can be hard choosing the right robot vacuum for your house.
+It can be hard to choose the right robot vacuum for your house.
 There are so many on the market with so many different abilities.
-There's more to it than simply getting something that can vacuum your home.
+However, there's more to it than simply getting something that can vacuum your home.

-Each robot vacuum has different abilities and conveniences features that you'll want to consider.
+Each robot vacuum has different abilities and convenience features that you'll want to consider.
 Typically, the more you pay for a robot vacuum, the more conveniences you get.
 However, you can still find some decently priced options.
-Here are a few things that can help you find the best option for your needs.
+Here are a few things that can help you find the best choice for your needs.

 If a robot vacuum is super good at sucking up debris but doesn't last long, it's going to take a long time to clean your home.
-Ideally, you'll find a vacuum with a long battery life.
+So ideally, you'll find a vacuum with long battery life.

 For something that can last for long stretches, we recommend the Roborock S6.
 It can last up to 180 minutes at a time before needing a recharge.
 That way, it can tackle large areas or particularly messy sections of your home.
 If it doesn't hit everything in its first run, it will recharge and continue cleaning.

-The Roborock S5 also has an impressive run time of 150 minutes, so it'll be able to clean more floors before heading back to its dock.
+The Roborock S7+ also has an impressive run time of 180 minutes, so it'll be able to clean more floors before heading back to its dock.
 This one also has a recharge and resume feature, so it will make sure to get every section of your home after it gets more juice.

 The third longest battery life goes to the Roomba i7+, which has a respectable run time of up to 120 minutes.
 This powerful vacuum will make the rounds in your home and reach more inches of the floor before needing to head back to the dock.
 If it runs out of juice before cleaning your entire home, then it will pick up where it left off once it's recharged.

 The real important part to consider with battery life is the robot's ability to self-charge.
-Smarter robot vacuums can detect when their own battery is running low and return to the docking station to recharge, fill up the battery, and head on back out.
-So even if you choose a robot with a lesser battery life, if it can do that then it will be able to finish the job no matter what.
+Smarter robot vacuums can detect when their own battery runs low and return to the docking station to recharge, fill up the battery, and head on back out.
+So even if you choose a robot with lesser battery life, if it can do that, it will be able to finish the job no matter what.
 Obviously, just being able to stay out in the field is important, but compensating for that by recharging your own battery is pretty handy, too.

-Technically the Neato Botvac D4 has the largest container at 0.7 liters.
-However, it has a smaller run time than most of the other devices on this list - only 75 minutes.
+Technically the Neato Botvac D6 has the largest container at 0.7 liters.
+However, it has a shorter run time than most other devices on this list: only 75 minutes.
 Still, if you only need it to go over a couple of rooms, this vacuum's larger-than-average dustbin is an ideal option.

 The magnificent iRobot Roomba i7+ has a 0.6-liter dustbin, which is impressive on its own, but this device offers a lot more convenience than that.
 When the dustbin gets full, the vacuum empties its load into the included cleaning base.
 The cleaning base can hold up to 30 containers worth of dust and debris before you need to empty it.
 Since this vacuum also has a charge and resume feature, you won't have to do nearly as much work when dealing with the debris container.

 There's a tie for the next best capacity.
 Both the RoboVac 15C Max and the RoboVac 11S Max have a 0.6 L dustbin.
-Between the two, the RoboVac 15C Max gives you more for your money while only costing about $10 more.
+Between the two, the RoboVac 15C Max gives you more for your money while only costing a few dollars more.
 Either way, these Eufy robot vacuums will help keep your floors clean with their large dustbins.

 There's more to a robot vacuum than simply sucking things up.
 The reason people buy these devices is for convenience.
 The most convenient vacuums create a map of your home and cover every inch of the floor instead of bouncing around haphazardly.
 The best also includes the ability to set up virtual walls on an app to prevent your vacuum from entering areas you don't want it to go.
 Some machines can even mop or can be controlled using a smart home assistant.
 Here are the best robot vacuums ranked by smart functions and convenience features.

-When it comes to convenience, the iRobot Roomba i7+ is miles ahead of its competitors.
-For starters, you can control it with an app or a smart assistant.
-It maps your home and thoroughly covers every inch of your floor instead of bouncing around randomly.
-But what makes it the most convenient choice is the cleaning base.
-When the vacuum's dustbin gets full, it automatically heads to the cleaning base and empties its load.
-The cleaning base can hold up to 30 dustbin loads in all.
+When it comes to convenience, the Roborock S7+ and the iRobot Roomba i7+ are miles ahead of competitors.
+For starters, you can control them with an app or a smart assistant.
+They map your home and thoroughly cover every inch of your floor instead of bouncing around randomly.
+But what makes them the most convenient choice are their respective cleaning bases.
+When either vacuum needs a recharge or finishes a session, they automatically head to the cleaning base and empty their load.
+The cleaning bases can hold up to 30 dustbin loads in all.
 That way, you won't have to keep emptying the dust and debris nearly as often.